1- Is it really non-toxic? Unicone Art uncured resin isn’t toxic, it is hazardous and it may give you an allergic reaction but it is not toxic.

 6. Objects - beads, glitter, sprinkles, flowers and found objects can all be used in your resin.

 Tumblers are only recommended for very experienced resin artists.
-Our resin is extremely thin and will slide away from the surface of your tumbler.
+Our resin is extremely thin and may slide away from the surface of your tumbler.

 1-Let the Unicone Resin sit for at least 10-15 minutes to start to thicken up after the resin and hardener are mixed together.
 Our resin has a thin viscosity and might be pulling away from your tumbler because of that.